Anbarasan-PM/Student-Admission-Prediction/README.md

 ## Interpretation :
-       However the data is imbalanced , metrics should be considered is F beta score,where beta =1 By comparing the f1 metric of the four classification models    gives the best score.
+       However the data is imbalanced , metrics should be considered is F beta score,where beta =1 By comparing the f1 metric of the four classification models "random forest" calssifier gives the best score.
+                        Random Forest Classification algorithm is best suitable for this problem and the results is displayed in .